 WEBB, Louis Montague.
 555. Saddler.
 'C' Squadron.
 Enlisted 12/08/1914 at Alexandra Palace, London.
 Entered France 4/10/1915.
 Discharged 4/05/1919.
 Born on 18/07/1878 in North Weald, Essex, England and died Mar 1951 in Surrey, England.
 Entitled to 1914/15 Star trio.
 Awarded 1937 Coronation Medal.
 Medals held in a private collection.
 Portrait photograph 1914 from (The King Edward’s Horse Senior and Junior Comrades Association Annual Bulletin No 14, 1947).

 WEBSTER, Ernest.
 1692.
 Private.
 Transferred from 2nd London Regiment (Field Ambulance) as Private 3311.
 Entered Egypt 30/08/1915 and discharged 7/07/1916.
-British War and Victory Medal roll for KEH states discharged 19/04/1919.
+British War and Victory Medal roll for KEH states that he was discharged 19/04/1919.
 Awarded Silver War Badge but unable to identify its number.
 Applied for 1914/15 Star trio from South Belgravia, London, England.

 WEITZEL, Reginald Harben.
 Private KEH.
 Commissioned as a Lieutenant in the Deccan Horse.
 Anglo-Argentinian Railway staff.